KeTchUP42/flash/docs/manual/components/obstacles/PlatformBlock.md

     COLLISION_ANALYSIS_STEP = 5

  ### Explanation:

  * `POSITION` - Parameter sets the position of the block's physical area on the screen.
 It has the following format - `X:Y`.
  * `SIZE` - Parameter sets the size of the block's physical area on the screen.
 It has the following format - `WIDTH:HEIGHT`.
  * `ANGLE` - Parameter sets the angle of the block's physical area on the screen.
- * `SPEED` - physical object's speed.
+ * `SPEED` - Material object's speed.
 It has the following format - `X_SPEED:Y_SPEED`.
- * `ELASTIC_COEFFICIENT` - this coefficient uses in jumps calculations.
+ * `ELASTIC_COEFFICIENT` - This coefficient uses in jumps calculations.
- * `FRICTION_COEFFICIENT` - this coefficient uses in movement calculations.
+ * `FRICTION_COEFFICIENT` - This coefficient uses in movement calculations.
- * `IS_FIXED` - if this flag is not set, the obstacle will be affected by static effects.
+ * `IS_FIXED` - If this flag is not set, the obstacle will be affected by static effects.
- * `TEXTURE` - path to image file.
+ * `TEXTURE` - Path to image file.
- * `COLLISION_ANALYSIS_STEP` - the collision frequency factor depends on the accuracy of the collision, but the performance suffers.
+ * `COLLISION_ANALYSIS_STEP` - The collision frequency factor depends on the accuracy of the collision, but the performance suffers.